 Adviza is an independent charity which helps young people make informed decisions at key stages in their school life about learning and work.
 They aim to raise students’ aspirations and motivate them to achieve their full potential, helping with a range of questions students may have from generating career ideas to higher education, apprenticeships, money matters and volunteering.

-Our Careers Adviser, Mrs Ros Carr, is available every Tuesday during term time on an appointment basis at the school.
-Appointments can be arranged via Heads of Houses as well as Form Tutors.
+Our Careers Adviser, Mrs Penny Chidgey, is available every Friday during term time on an appointment basis at the school.
+Appointments can be arranged via staff in school.

-Mrs Carr also offers a lunchtime drop-in each week for all year groups.
+Mrs Chidgey also offers a lunchtime drop-in each week for all year groups.

-Since September 2018 Mrs Carr has been in school more frequently, enabling all students by the end of Key Stage 4 & 5 to access independent advice and guidance regarding their choices for the future.
+Since September 2018 , the Careers advisor has been in school more frequently, enabling all students by the end of Key Stage 4 & 5 to access independent advice and guidance regarding their choices for the future.
 Mrs Chidgey works additional days to the regular Friday throughout the year to meet with a range of students.

 Links with employers are extremely important to us in order to develop our students’ understanding of the work place and future options.
 If you are able and willing to support us with our careers’ programme, please contact us at: firstname.lastname@example.org Support could include giving talks/presentations in school, enabling us to visit your place of work with a group of our students or facilitating a work experience placement.